anietieasuquo/anietieasuquo.github.io/README.md

 ## Tech Stack
 - React
 - **Note: This repository only contains the final production build of the project.
-The original source is maintained in a separate repository**
+The original source is maintained in a separate repository.**

 ## License